 Spoiler

 However first we should figure out what’s going on with Chi-Ha’s 4th Speed.
 The auxiliary gearbox should cause much higher difference between the high and low ratios than 1.05 to 0.95.
 I don’t think that’s even physically possible.
-If 1.05 is correct, then with a rough calculation we get about 0.6.
-Otherwise 4th speed would be nearly identical to 3rd speed.
+From the start it doesn’t make any sense to have 0.95 low ratio, since 3rd speed low is almost the same at 0.96.
+So if 1.05 is correct, we can calculate the low ratio as 0.59.
+I think they simply typed 5 and 9 the wrong way around.